mansi-b83/phishing-detection/README.md

 College- K.J.Somaiya College of Engineering

 dataset.csv-
 Dataset that has been used for implementation of this project.
-Dataset is taken from Kaggle.

 dataset_dexcrption.py-
 In this file I have imported required libraries.